Quantum feedback control with a transformer neural network architecture

 In this work, we aim to utilize the ``unreasonable" effectiveness of the attention mechanism in order to perform closed-loop feedback control for continuously measured open quantum systems that also undergo evolution due to measurement back-action~\cite{jacobs2006straightforward,Wiseman2009}.
-We demonstrate that an attention-based approach to quantum feedback control trained in a supervised learning manner offers a robust and scalable solution that outperforms traditional methods used for quantum feedback control.
+We demonstrate that an attention-based approach to quantum feedback control, with neural networks trained using both supervised and reinforcement learning, offers a robust and scalable solution that outperforms traditional methods used for quantum feedback control.
 Using transfer learning, we can demonstrate that the transformer also generalizes well to non-Markovian open quantum systems, which has yet to be demonstrated by existing methods.

 \textit{Setup.---}We consider a quantum system undergoing a continuous weak measurement of the diffusive kind, e.g.~homodyne readout in quantum optics~\cite{Wiseman1993,Wiseman1994} or electronic charge detection by a quantum point contact~\cite{Korotkov1999,Goan2001}.
 Let $\hat{\rho}_t$ denote the state of the system at time $t$, conditioned on the measurement record $\mathbf{r}_t$.
 An experimenter uses their knowledge of the measurement record to control the system by manipulating some control parameter $\lambda_t$ entering its Hamiltonian $\hat{H}(\lambda_t)$.
 The conditional dynamics is then described by a stochastic master equation of the form~\cite{Wiseman2009}